 SEARCH FOR THE PATH

 Bombings, sniper attacks, assaults, hijackings, assassinations, and worse unleash untold devastation heretofore unseen in the entire history of planet Thuria!
 The blame for all of the pain and agony of this most dreadful of dawns is laid upon the mixed bloods, and all of the gains they have made seem destined to disappear in the smoldering embers of ruin and despair.
-Can the ancient legend of tribal Nephti healer save them?
+Can the ancient legend of tribal Nephti healer and her forgotten religion save them?

 Overview & Preview